nickmooney/remarkable-patches/README.md

 # reMarkable Firmware Patches

 This is a set of firmware patches for the reMarkable 1 tablet.
 They are all in `bspatch` format.
-They are organized by firmware version (currently only 2.1.1.3 is supported).
+They are organized by firmware version (currently versions 2.1.1.3 and 2.2.0.48 are supported).

 Current patches: